 As the eCommerce revolution reaches nearly all parts of the globe, fraudulent activities are also as widespread.
 The incidents are on the rise as the cybercriminals hack their way to steal money online.
 There are known risks in both sending and accepting online payments.
 Cybersecurity tools are integrated into websites and apps.
 Even if these tools are ever-vigilant, those who do criminal acts online target the weak and develop more sophisticated ways to conduct their attacks.

 As eCommerce sales grow at an astonishing rate, the development of various payment methods and even forms of money are created to keep up with the times.
 It is predicted that for the US alone, the eCommerce sales will reach a staggering $1 trillion in a couple of years, with over a third of these purchases from mobile devices.
-For every method of payment and form of money, such as that of Bitcoin and cryptocurrency, security tools are also made to keep the hackers away.
+For every method of payment, such as Paxum, and form of money, such as that of Bitcoin and cryptocurrency, security tools are also made to keep the hackers away.

 Websites and clients alike suffer from online criminal acts.
 There is direct financial loss every time a cybercriminal intercepts a payment transaction.
 The most common fraudulent activity is that of unauthorized use of debit and credit cards.
 This criminal act is done by stealing the information necessary for a payment transaction.
 It can be done offline when someone gets a hold of the physical card.
 Hackers also do grab the information online, using phishing sites and other scam websites to gain access to the credit card account details.

 To prevent being a victim of cybercrime, there are three steps that you can take to ensure safe online payments.